d4tum/mudroid-workshop-1/README.md

 Run... on both 2.1 and 4.0.3
 Now we should see a map with the ABS actionbar

-Go to HelloMudroidActivity.java to add extra functionality to the map:
+Go to HelloMudroidActivity.java to add extra functionality to the map.
 We'll edit the file to:
 * get a handle on the map view to
 * add zoom controls
 * implement my location overlay

 Take a quick tour of the Activity life cycle http://developer.android.com/reference/android/app/Activity.html